Begin your search for a good Bible believing church by seeking the Lord’s direction.

 Is there a spirit of worship, love and devotion to Him in their gatherings and in their ministry?
 Seek a fellowship that has sound doctrine, proclaims the Word, and sincerely lifts up the Lord Jesus Christ in worship and in all they do.

 Is the pastor or minister the only one who can do anything "spiritual" or is the Holy Spirit allowed to minister through others too?
-Is this Church bound by traditionalism or a denominationalism that God isn't allowed to move?
+Is this Church bound by traditionalism or a denominationalism?
 Do they seek to work out their faith in practical day-to-day living?

 Does anyone care if you fall into sin, and what will they do about it?
-Are the steps of Matthew 18:15-20 followed?
-Accountability need not be threatening.
+Are the steps of Matthew 18:15-20 followed if required.

 A church is not a building, it is the body of Christ.
 You need a church whose preaching and teaching will not entertain you, but will boldly challenge you to advance beyond your comfort zones to live toward God’s high ideals.

-The only church in which you will ever grow and mature spiritually is the fellowship is where the people submit themselves to God and to each other.
+The only church in which you will ever grow and mature spiritually in the fellowship, is where the people submit themselves to God and to each other.
 Every church is distinct just like people are.

 Always use the Bible as the standard to measure a church not other churches.
 Find the fellowship that is seeking to bring lives to Christ, both in their community and on foreign mission fields.
 Such a church understands its purpose and will provide a healthy environment in which to grow.

-Learn about the church, talk with the pastor, sit in a Sunday School class, read the doctrinal statement, and asking a lot of questions.
+Learn about the church, talk with the pastor, read the doctrinal statement, and ask questions.

 Is ‘giving’ freely encouraged but with no pressure on tithing and raising money.
 Is there any teaching that your ‘giving’ earns you any favour with God or buys you into Heaven.
 Are there an open record where the money goes.